North London Hard Courts Championships: History

 The North London Hard Courts Championships were established in 1920.
-The championships were usually held in early autumn in September each year.
-However their were two events of the womens championships in 1922 and 1923 the first in the spring in May, and a second in September.
-The tournament was co held at the Gipsy Lawn Tennis Club, Stamford Hill and North London Hard Courts Tennis Club, Highbury London, England It ran until 193 when it was abolished.
+The championships were usually held in September each year.
+However there were two events of the women's championships in 1922 and 1923: the first in May, and the second in September.
+The tournament was jointly held at the Gipsy Lawn Tennis Club, Stamford Hill and North London Hard Courts Tennis Club, Highbury London, England.
+It ran until 193 when it was abolished.